 - Lesson 1: Do not eat the seeds.
 They will not get you high.
 Don't be dumb.

 - Lesson 2: Nobody can sex ephedra seeds.
 They're just seeds.
 Don't be dumb.

 - Lesson 3: Grow them like a cactus in sandy soil; here's how:

 Ephedra should be planted in the spring in dry locations with sandy, well-drained soil.
 It thrives in ordinary loamy or sandy soil and does very well in a loose rocky soil with full sun and little water.
 It is most often propagated by division of the clumps in spring, with the seeds sown in a light sandy soil in early spring.
 Grow like a cactus.
 Tolerates frost and snow.
 Likes dry sand.
 The seed is easy to germinate in a warm, sandy medium.
 Strew the seed on surface of very sandy potting soil (50% sand) and cover 1/4 inch deep with more of the same potting soil mix.
 Tamp securely and keep evenly moist until germination, which in the greenhouse or under propagation lights should take about 11 days.
-The best preparation is to spread about four inches of sand on the surface, then plant the ma-huang through the sand, with its roots down in the mineral soil and sand all around the crown.
+The best preparation is to spread about four inches of sand on the surface, then plant the ma-huang sprouts through the sand, with its roots down in the soil and sand all around the crown.
 This excellent drainage and the reflection of the sun up onto the plant will greatly improve the health, growth and survival of Ma-huang.
 Do not give up.
-After a try, let dry, then try watering again.
+After a first try, let seeds dry, then try watering again.

 Seeds are imported from the Inner Mongolia Autonomous Region of China.
 Germination rate at source was reported at 85% and confirmed by an independent trial here in the USA.
 Some customers report only getting 50%, but they are likely not using ideal germination methods.
 Over 100 seeds per gram; about 3,000 seeds per ounce.

 One of my bestsellers!
 Also one of my personal sacred plants.